Frequently Asked Questions

 13. How do I create hyperlinks in the text body?

-15. How do I get a copy of the final MIME body of a message?
+15. How do I see the final MIME body of a message?

 16. What is required to run Gammadyne Mailer?